unification-com/mainchain/docs/guides/cloud/install-aws.md

 This guide introduces a _very simple_ "quick start" single AWS EC2 instance, using a VPC with a single public subnet to connect to the Mainchain Public **TestNet**.
 Validator node operators are highly encouraged to explore more sophisticated architecture configurations to increase the security, reliability and availability of their Validator node - for example, multi layered network with both private/public subnets, one or more "sentry" full (non-validator) nodes placed in front of your main (hidden in a private subnet) Validator node to handle and relay communication from the outside world, and reverse proxy for any RPC access via the sentries etc. in addition to implementing hardware KMS solutions to protect validator private keys.

 ::: danger Important
-This guide should not be considered the default, full, out of the box solution for a Validator node, but more an "AWS 101" guide to familiarise the reader with the core concepts involved in setting up the minimum AWS EC2 instance and associated service requirements in order to operate a UND Validator node.
+This guide should not be considered the default, full, out of the box solution for a Validator node, but more an "AWS 101" guide to familiarise the reader with the core concepts involved in setting up the minimum AWS EC2 instance and associated service requirements in order to operate a Validator node.
 It should be considered a starting point giving you the initial building blocks from which to build a more sophisticated network/node architecture to support and protect your Validator node.
 :::

 ::: tip